marbl/canu/documentation/source/parameter-reference.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The correction stage of Canu requires random access to all the reads.
 Performance is greatly
-improved if the gkpStore database of reads is copied locally to each node that computes
+improved if the gkpStore database of reads is copied locally to each node that computes corrected
-corrected read consensus sequences.
-Staging occurs only if `stageDirectory` is defined,
+read consensus sequences.
+This 'staging' is enabled by supplying a path name to fast local storage
-and if jobs run under grid control.
-If `gridEngineStageOption` is left undefined,
+with the `stageDirectory` option, and, optionally, requesting access to that resource from the grid
-no resources will be requested for staging the data.
+with the `gridEngineStageOption` option.

 stageDirectory <string=undefined>
   A path to a directory local to each compute node.
 The directory should use an environment